tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 [Illustration: "If he don't watch out, he'll blow up and bust!" exclaimed Jimmy.]

-"Listen!" whispered Unc' Billy Possum.
-"Do mah ol' ears hear right?
-'Pears to me that that song is coming right from where Brer Toad is sitting."
+"Listen!" whispered Uncle Billy Possum.
+"Do my old ears hear right?
+Appears to me that that song is coming right from where Brother Toad is sitting."

 It certainly did appear so, and of all the songs that glad spring day there was none sweeter.
 Indeed there were few as sweet.
 The only trouble was the song was so very short.
 It lasted only for two or three seconds.
 And when it ended, Old Mr. Toad looked quite his natural self again; just as commonplace, almost ugly, as ever.
-Peter looked at Jimmy Skunk, Jimmy looked at Unc' Billy Possum, and Unc' Billy looked at Peter.
+Peter looked at Jimmy Skunk, Jimmy looked at Uncle Billy Possum, and Uncle Billy looked at Peter.
 And no one had a word to say.
 Then all three looked back at Old Mr. Toad.

 And even as they looked, his throat began to swell and swell and swell,